-Elementary Schools, Exceptional & Alternative Education Centers = 3 teachers
+1. Elementary Schools, Exceptional

+& Alternative Education Centers = 3 teachers

 2. Middle Schools = 4 teachers

-3. High Schools and Vocational Centers = 6 teachers
+3. High Schools and

+Vocational Centers = 6 teachers

-Prior to development of the plan, faculty teams/departments/grade levels will be given an opportunity to make recommendations on the use of planning days.
+Prior to development of the plan, faculty teams/ departments/grade levels will be given an opportunity to make recommendations on the use of planning days.
 The SAC and Faculty Council shall consider faculty recommendations, present the faculty with preliminary plans, and provide them an opportunity to react to the plans prior to their inclusion in the School Improvement Plan.

 - N. Access to Buildings: When school is not in session, employees may have access to the building to voluntarily perform job related duties by arranging such access with the principal.
 Every reasonable effort will be made to provide access time convenient to the employee. - O. Interruptions to Teaching: Unauthorized personnel shall not be allowed to interrupt or otherwise disturb an employee during the performance of his/her professional responsibilities.
-Observations of an employee's class by persons other than school system personnel shall be allowed only after consent has been granted by the principal or his/her designee, and notification to the employee, has been notified of the visitation not later than the day before the visit is due to occur and proper security clearance has been granted.
+Observations of an employee's class by persons other than school system personnel shall be allowed only after consent has been granted by the principal or his/her designee, notification to the employee, and proper security clearance has been granted.
 The visitation shall be scheduled no sooner than two (2) workdays after notification, except in extenuating circumstances as determined by the affected principal.
 Such observations shall be no longer than one (1) hour in length.
 Upon request, a building administrator shall be present in the employee's classroom during the entire observation period.

-District personnel visiting an employee's class during a formal and pre-planned visit for purposes of observing either the employee or students in the employee's classroom shall do so only after the employee has been notified by the principal.
+District personnel visiting an employee's class during a formal and preplanned visit for purposes of observing either the employee or students in the employee's classroom shall do so only after the employee has been notified by the principal.
 Each visit shall require the observer to provide feedback to the employee within a reasonable period of time.